rodyonraskolnikov/SQL_Library_Management_System/README.md

 ## Project Overview

-This project demonstrates the implementation of a Library Management System using SQL.
-It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
-The goal is to showcase skills in database design, manipulation, and querying.
+This project showcases the development of a Library Management System using SQL.
+It involves designing and managing database tables, executing CRUD operations, and running advanced SQL queries.
+The objective is to demonstrate proficiency in database design, data manipulation, and query execution.

 ![Library_project](library.jpg)

 ## Objectives

-1. **Set up the Library Management System Database**: Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
+1. **Database Setup**: Establish and populate a Library Management System database with tables for branches, employees, members, books, issued status, and return status.
-2. **CRUD Operations**: Perform Create, Read, Update, and Delete operations on the data.
+2. **CRUD Operations**: Execute Create, Read, Update, and Delete operations to manage the data effectively.
-3. **CTAS (Create Table As Select)**: Utilize CTAS to create new tables based on query results.
+3. **CTAS (Create Table As Select)**: Leverage CTAS to generate new tables based on query results.
-4. **Advanced SQL Queries**: Develop complex queries to analyze and retrieve specific data.
+4. **Advanced SQL Queries**: Construct complex queries to extract, analyze, and retrieve specific data insights.

 ## Project Structure

 ### 1. Database Setup
 ![ERD](library_erd.png)

-- **Database Creation**: Created a database named `library_db`.
+- **Database Creation**: Designed and impemented a database named `library_db`.
-- **Table Creation**: Created tables for branches, employees, members, books, issued status, and return status.
-Each table includes relevant columns and relationships.
+- **Table Creation**: Designed and structured tables for branches, employees, members, books, issued status, and return status, incorporating relevant columns and relationships.

 ```sql
 CREATE DATABASE library_db;